Explore the summer colour of Belton's gardens

 In and around the Orangery

-Lush planting and exotic blooms make this a particularly inviting area.
-Tree ferns and our Norfolk Island Pine (with feather boa-like branches) add texture and height.
+Lush foliage and exotic blooms make this a particularly inviting area.
+Californian and Kentia Palms add texture and height.

-White arum lilies, deep blue cape primrose and streptocarpus falling stars, frame a tranquil pool, serenely overlooked by our Belton Bather statue.
+African Bush Daisies, frame a tranquil pool, serenely overlooked by the Belton Bather statue.

 In the walled garden behind, old-fashioned sweet peas, deep blue delphiniums and fragrant roses are a delight.